rubyworks/rc/README.md

 ## Customization

-A tool can provide dedicated support for RC by loading `rc` and using the `RC.setup` method to define a configuration procedure.
+A tool can provide dedicated support for RC by loading `rc` or `courtier` and using the `court` method to define a configuration procedure.
 For example, the `detroit` project defines:

     require 'rc'

-    RC.court 'detroit' do |config|
+    court 'detroit' do |config|
       if config.command?
         Detroit.rc_config << config
       end